nextflow-io/nf-sqldb/README.md

 ### sqlInsert

-The `insertInto` operator provided by this plugin allows populating a database table with the data emitted by a Nextflow channels and therefore produced as result by a pipeline process or an upstream operator.
+The `sqlInsert` operator provided by this plugin allows populating a database table with the data emitted by a Nextflow channels and therefore produced as result by a pipeline process or an upstream operator.
 For example:

 ```